SimoMart88/rpic/README.md

 ## Features
 ### Mandatory for v1
+* Implement support for read status on Actuators
 * Include Sensor delta temperature in SensorTemperatureStepScaleFanControllerInterface output
 * Implement support for NC/NO state in Relays
-  * Implement support for status reset when unknown (for example, on application startup)
 * Integrate Sentry (https://sentry.io/)
   * Better runtime error management